sharmalab/datacafe/README.md

 The steps are outlined below:

-## Configure the original data sources.
+## Configure the Origin Data Sources

 * Start MongoDB.